 Next, you use your device to take a look at the pneumatic system.
 The pneumatic system also looks fine.
 Both pressure and flow are operating within the specified range, and there are no outstanding maintenance tickets or work order notifications on your screen.

 Now, let’s consider a situation where there was a leak in the pneumatic system.
 Let’s say a loose fitting was releasing pressure, a fairly common problem in pneumatic systems.
 Now, rather than looking fine, your device displays flow readings outside of the designated operating range.
-Furthermore, an alert has automatically been sent to notify you of a system has an error.
+Furthermore, an alert has automatically been sent to notify you that a system has an error.
 The overall status indicator on your screen has now switched from green to orange – operational, but not optimal.

 Your software solution’s machine learning is now predicting that this air leak, if not repaired, will result in a pneumatic gate failure in approximately 10 day’s time.
-The good news for you is the system has already issued you a maintenance work order address the problem before asset failure and unplanned downtime.
+The good news for you is the system has already issued you a maintenance work order to address the problem before asset failure and unplanned downtime.

 This scenario is made possible by a system equipped with primary and secondary sensors, and a complete Industrial Internet of Things (IIoT) solution that can turn raw machine data into valuable information.

-For example, your pneumatic system has an air flow sensor, as well as a pressure sensor.
+For example, your pneumatic system has an airflow sensor, as well as a pressure sensor.
 The conveyor systems are equipped with motor temperature sensors and vibration sensors.

-In addition to the sensors, the rest of the assets on your line are controlled by typical PLCs, which are connected to a software such as ThingWorx and Kepware.
+In addition to the sensors, the rest of the assets on your line are controlled by typical PLCs, which are connected to software such as ThingWorx and Kepware.

-You have also used your software to integrate manufacturing floor systems with a real-time IT applications, asset maintenance tools, and ERP systems.
+You have also used your software to integrate manufacturing floor systems with real-time IT applications, asset maintenance tools, and ERP systems.
 This provides you with a real-time alignment of your IT and OT systems.

 Now, all of your systems are throwing data out at a staggering 800 data points per second.